by Shawn Burke, Ph.D.

 Other factors come into play in shallow water besides decreasing surface wave phase speed.
 The water beneath the hull becomes “squeezed” between hull and bottom, which are now in close proximity to each other.
 This causes the water beneath and around the hull to accelerate, leading to a downward suction force on the hull because of Bernoulli’s Principle.
 This downward suction force is equivalent to having the paddlers suddenly gain weight, as the boat is pulled lower in the water.
 And as we learned in The Science of Paddling, Part 1, a heavier team is a slower team, everything else being equal, because now you are pushing a larger wetted hull area through the water than before you hit the shallows.
 Further, in shallow water surface waves grow in height, and eventually nonlinear effects take over – our analysis has been based upon the so-called “small wave” approximation, which soon fails as the wave height is no longer small compared to the water’s depth.
 At least it was fun while it lasted.

-And finally, about those inside turns.
+And finally, about those shallow water inside turns.
 Water tends to shallow as you get closer to shore, especially on the inside of river turns.
 Shallow water effects become more pronounced, then, closer to shore.
-We have seen in Figure 6 that the phase speed decreases as water becomes more shallow.
-One can construct a “map” of wave patterns over the width of a river using this information, as suggested in Figure 8.
+We have seen in Fig. 6 that the phase speed decreases as water becomes more shallow.
+One can construct a “map” of wave patterns over the width of a river using this information, as suggested in Fig. 8.

 Figure 8: Wave refraction, (a) top view, and (b) river cross section.

-In Figure 8(a) the arrows represent the phase speed at the depth corresponding to their location.
-The shore is shown in green; the water, in blue.
+In Fig. 8(a) the arrows represent the phase speed at the depth corresponding to their location.
 A longer arrow represents a greater phase speed; they also span the wavelength of one surface wave cycle.
 As the water becomes more shallow, the phase speed decreases, as does the wavelength.
 In order that there be no discontinuities in the wave pattern, the velocity vector must turn toward the shore.
 Thus the surface waves themselves turn toward the shore as the bottom becomes more shallow there.
 This phenomenon is called refraction, and is analogous to the bending of light waves at an air/water interface – viewing a pencil in a glass half full of water is a familiar example of this wave bending phenomena, albeit with light waves rather than water waves.
 So, as the surface water waves bend toward shore, they want to take you with them: toward the shore.
 And as if refraction wasn’t enough, because the wavelength shortens, the wave heights must increase in order to satisfy conservation of energy.
 Which is why you want to lead the way into a shallow inside turn, rather than follow on a leading boat’s inside shoulder.
 Surf’s up!